The Verdugo Hills Council has established an advisory Committee for Accessible Scouting. This committee:

 - works closely with the Council Advancement Committee on meeting the National Council’s alternate requirements policy;

-- provides guidance to packs and troops in developing alternate advancement requirements for their Scouts;
+- provides guidance to packs, troops, crews, and ships in developing alternate advancement requirements for their Scouts;

 - helps Scouts develop an Individualized Scouting Advancement Plan;

-- serves as a resource to assist packs and troops with parent-leader conferences;
+- serves as a resource to assist packs, troops, crews, and ships with parent-leader conferences;

-- provides guidance to the use of relevant BSA resources, like the Scouts With Disabilities and Special Needs fact sheet; and
+- provides guidance to the use of relevant BSA resources; and

 - identifies other community resources to assist with Scouting for youth with disabilities.